Rockahomie/rockahomie.github.io/content/_index.md

 ## Welcome

-This blog is about my thoughts, and originally, there will not be any content, but i hope to upload more soon.
-This is just for visual testing purposes. :)
+This blog is about my thoughts, and originally, there will not be much content, but i hope to upload more blog posts soon.
+Have fun :)

 --- schizoidman